sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 $ sudo pip3 install jupyter
 ```

 We'll be using Atom as default text editor for the course.
-Go ahead and install Atom it:
+Go ahead and install it:

 ``` bash
 $ sudo apt-get install atom